Peer Psychotherapy

 IMG 7981Are you looking for another way to do psychotherapy than to sit slightly opposite or side-by-side with a therapist, indoors, mostly talking?
 I offer psychotherapy with an ecological and integrative approach (incorporating other modalities such as mindfulness, expressive arts, movement-based interventions).
 In person, or online.

-Read more here if this sounds interesting: Psychotherapy & Ecotherapy
+Read more here if this sounds interesting: Ecotherapy & Rewilding Therapy

-Bird of PrayAre you looking for a growth tool that is not psychotherapy, but still can take you deeper within yourself, to listen to and to support yourself. to practice self-awareness, self-compassion, resourcing, and grounding?
-Then ECO-Mindfulness in some form could be for you.
+Bird of PrayAre you looking for a growth tool that is not psychotherapy, but still can take you deeper within yourself, to listen to and to support yourself.
+To practice self-awareness, self-compassion, resourcing, and grounding?
+Then Eco-Mindfulness and "Wild-at-Heart-ness" could be for you.

-Read more here if this sounds interesting to you: ECO-Mindfulness
+Read more here if this sounds interesting to you: Peer Psychotherapy

 Latest blog posts